Projul vs Buildertrend

 Scheduling: Projul offers 7 scheduling views including Gantt, calendar, and timeline.
 You can slide entire project timelines when a sub falls behind.
 Buildertrend has Gantt and calendar views but no dedicated resource allocation module.

 Estimating and Change Orders: Projul includes estimating and change orders on every plan.
 Estimates convert directly to project budgets.
 Change orders automatically update budgets and schedules.
-Buildertrend locks both behind the Advanced plan ($499/mo).
+Buildertrend has historically gated both behind a higher tier; under the new volume-based quote model, what’s included at your specific price is determined by the sales rep during your quote call.

 Job Costing: Projul includes automated budget creation from estimates, real-time job costing, and WIP reports.
 Buildertrend requires the Advanced tier for budget tracking.